 1. Line-Item Budget

-To begin building your own line-item budget, you’d list out each expense, or category of expenses, over a given time period such as a month or a year.
+You can set up a line-item budget using a spreadsheet, whether you like to use pencil and paper or any of the online programs available, like doing a budget in Excel.
+You list each expense, or category of expenses, over a given time period such as a month or a year.
 As you progress throughout the year, you can compare current expenses to past expenses to make sure you’re on track.

 Because a line-item budget is mostly used to track spending and not to prioritize saving, don’t forget to build a savings line-item into your list of expenditures.

 • For new budgeters, this method is relatively easy to create and intuitive.

 • Because a line-item budget is detailed, it can be a good starting place for tracking expenses and can be helpful for those who require more control over their spending.

 • Line-item budgets can be a bit rigid.
 They may not allow the flexibility to track irregular expenses.
 It will be up to the budgeter to make adjustments.

 • Because line-item budgets are simply a tracking methodology, they do not necessarily help the budgeter to reach savings and other financial goals.